microbit-foundation/micropython-microbit-v2-simulator/README.md

 }
 ```

 <td>Update the micro:bit filesystem and restart the program.
+You must send this in response to the request_flash message.

 <tr>
 <td>stop